bryan-ab-smith/explicatio/README.md

 NOTE: This is not actively tested nor is it a priority if this doesn't work.

+### Documentation
+Documentation for explicatio is provided by way of pandoc.
+To build the documentation, you will need to install Pandoc first (see [here](https://pandoc.org/installing.html)) and then run the build script in docs/pandocs:

+    sh ./build.sh

+The docs will be generated and made available in the docs/pandocs/output directory.
+As of now, the following is made:
+* HTML
+* Man page (which is installed with the build script)
+* PDF (if LateX is installed)

 ### Licence

 Copyright 2022 Bryan Smith.